 Often, when a parent stops paying child support, it is because there is more going on behind the scenes.

 Has the parent lost his or her job?
 Is there a legitimate change in circumstances that warrants a formal child support modification?
 Any parent who is having difficulty making regular child support payments should contact the court that issued the original order to discuss options.
 This is far preferable than risking the consequences of nonpayment, which can include losing your driver's license and even serving jail time.

 Emancipation of Children: Termination of Support Obligations

 In rare instances, an older child may request emancipation if she no longer desires to have a relationship with a parent.
 If a child becomes emancipated, the court might formally relieve a non-custodial parent of child support obligations.
 However, whether the court grants emancipation will depend on several factors including:

-- The child's age: An appropriate age will vary by state and by court.
-Some courts may determine that sixteen is an appropriate age, while another courts might determine that sixteen is too young to make such an important decision.
+- The Child's Age: An appropriate age will vary by state and by the court.
+Some courts may determine that 16 is an appropriate age, while another court might determine that 16 is too young to make such an important decision.